Judahh/backAppFramework/README.md

 ## People

-The original author of Back is [Judah Lima](https://github.com/Judahh)
+The original author of backAPIRest is [Judah Lima](https://github.com/Judahh)

 [List of all contributors](https://github.com/Judahh/backAPIRest/graphs/contributors)